cfengine/documentation/guide/writing-and-serving-policy/promises-available-in-cfengine.markdown

 See `packages`.

-### guest_environments ###

-Guest environment promises describe enclosed computing environments that can host physical and virtual machines, Solaris zones, grids, clouds or other enclosures, including embedded systems.
-CFEngine will support the convergent maintenance of such inner environments in a fixed location, with interfaces to an external environment.

-CFEngine currently seeks to add convergence properties to existing interfaces for automatic self-healing of guest environments.
-The current implementation integrates with libvirt, supporting host virtualization for Xen, KVM, VMWare, etc. Thus CFEngine, running on a virtual host, can maintain the state and deployment of virtual guest machines defined within the libvirt framework.
-Guest environment promises are not meant to manage what goes on within the virtual guests.
-For that purpose you should run CFEngine directly on the virtual machine, as if it were any other machine.

-See `guest_environments`.

 ### methods - take on a whole bundle of other promises ###

 Methods are compound promises that refer to whole bundles of promises.
 Methods may be parameterized.
 Methods promises are written in a form that is ready for future development.
 The promiser object is an abstract identifier that refers to a collection (or pattern) of lower level objects that are affected by the promise-bundle.
 Since the use of these identifiers is for the future, you can simply use any string here for the time being.